debraysimon/tpxle-doc/docs/B-Feature-Topics/Integrate3PNS_1_C/README.md

 ### 3. Set up the downlink message flow from ThingPark X Location Engine to the 3rd party LoRaWAN Network Server

-LoRaWAN Downlink notifications are managed by the ThingPark X Location Engine (TPX LE) Binder Module, which you can coofirue through the DX Location API.
+LoRaWAN downlink commands (e.G. tracker configuration messages and on-demand location requests) are managed by the ThingPark X Location Engine (TPX LE) Binder Module, which you can coofirue through the DX Location API.
 You need to configure the Binder module so that tracker commands are forwarded to the Actility Network Interface Translator:

 Log in to ThingPark DX API with your ThingPark Community Credentials [here][6].